 For a free legal consultation with a dog bite lawyer serving Austell, call 404-400-4000

 Can I Sue Someone If I Was Bitten By a Dog in Austell?

 To sue a dog owner in Austell, you need to be able to demonstrate the dog owner showed negligence.
-There is one of two ways this can be shown:
+There are two main ways you can prove negligence.

 This rule applies to more than just a bite, though, and includes other aggressive behaviors.
-For example; if the owner knew their dog had previously lunged, nipped, or chased someone (in other words, showed signs of aggression), they should have already known the dog was prone to bite too.
+For example, if the owner knew their dog had previously lunged, nipped, or chased someone, they should have already known the dog was prone to bite too.
 This alone could count as negligence.

 Sometimes a dog bite happens without an owner present, leaving the victim to figure out where to turn.
 If this happens to you, don’t panic.
 Most of the time, it’s possible to figure out who the dog belongs to.
 First and foremost, get yourself medical treatment if you need it.
 Then, contact the local police to explain what happened and what the dog looks like.

-Speaking with residents of the neighborhood where the bite occurred can help, as they might recognize the dog.
+Speaking with neighborhood residents where the bite occurred can help, as they might recognize the dog.
 Also, the owner could return to the location at a later date, even if they weren’t present when the attack happened.
-Your lawyer can also help by speaking with people who live near where the bite happened and doing their own investigation.
+Your dog bite lawyer in Austell can also help by speaking with people who live near where the bite happened and doing their own investigation.

 Talk to an Austell Dog Bite Lawyer for Free

 Dog bites can be scary, painful, and physically and emotionally damaging.
 At John Foy & Associates, we’ve worked with personal injury victims like this for over two decades.
 We’re here to help you pursue the money you deserve to recover from this challenging situation.